-The syncopation or syncopated rhythm, one of the most customary features of Western music, occurs when an arrangement of notes places accent on a weak beat (or weak element of the beat's subdivision), instead of being synchronized with the strong beat, so that the rhythm puts an emphasis when it is unexpected.
-E.g., a "long" note that is placed on a weak beat creates a syncopation.
+The syncopation or syncopated rhythm, one of the most customary features of Western music, occurs if an arrangement of notes places accent on a weak beat (or a weak element of the beat's subdivision), instead of being synchronized with the strong beat.
+In other words, the rhythm puts an emphasis when it is unexpected.
+E.g., a "long" note that is placed on a weak beat produces the effect of syncopation.
 See e.g. the figure 3.11.